 - What happens if a young person feels they have enrolled on the wrong course?

 We do our best to give each learner all the information they need with an induction programme at the start of the academic year.
 If we, or they, realise during the first 4-6 weeks that they’re not on the right programme for them, our careers team will immediately work with them to explore other options here.
 If possible, we’ll transfer them straight onto a more relevant course.

-Your young person will have something called a “Learner Mentor”.
+Your young person will have something called a “Progress Coach”.
 They’re there to offer support and guidance, always on hand to support, monitor attendance and punctuality, and work closely with teaching staff to help learners to stay on track and achieve their goals.

 Absolutely.
 More than 300 learners a year go on to study Higher Education courses, either at the College or at universities around the country - and the globe.
 Our careers advisors promote university as an option and provide one to one support to guide our learners through applying for university and student finance.

 Lots!
 We’re here to help your young person make new friends, learn new skills and prepare for their next steps.
-That might be taking advantage of work experience placements, joining the Students’ Union, volunteering to support events, raising money for charities or joining one of our sports sessions – they’re sure to find taking part a rewarding part of college life!
+That might be taking advantage of work experience placements, joining the Student Council, volunteering to support events, raising money for charities or joining one of our sports sessions – they’re sure to find taking part a rewarding part of college life!